apache/spark/docs/configuration.md

         <td>
             Port number to listen on for SSL connections.
             Default value of 0 means the port will be determined automatically.
+            Attention that the port should be separated for each particular protocols.
         </td>
     </tr>
     <tr>